 5. Fill in the details and description of what each chapter will be about

 When your chapters are laid out, you can add crucial details to your outline.
-In this part, it can be tempting to start writing, but it will be more helpful to write out the details in bullet points.
+It can be tempting to start writing in this part, but writing out the details in bullet points will be more helpful.

 For example, you can list characters in the chapters, the general plot of the scene, and the overall problem and resolution.

-This will make it easier to write when it comes time to pull everything all together.
+This will make writing easier when it comes time to pull everything together.

 6. Outline the conclusion